Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Simulation Setup

 For the present optical klystron simulations at DALI, an undulator period of $\lambda_u = 10$~cm was chosen.
 This relatively long period is well suited for operation in the THz regime, where radiation wavelengths of 10~$\mu$m to 100~$\mu$m are targeted.
-Smaller gaps yield higher peak fields and larger $K$ values, enabling access to longer resonance wavelengths at fixed beam energy.
-In practice, the choice of gap and material system represents a trade-off between spectral tunability, peak field strength, and mechanical feasibility of the undulator design.

 Simulations were carried out using \textsc{Genesis}~\cite{genesis}, including both shot-noise startup (SASE-like) and slippage effects.
 Three wavelengths were considered: 100~$\mu$m, 30~$\mu$m, and 10~$\mu$m.
 The modulator (U1) consists of 40 periods, and the electron bunch current profile was modeled as a Gaussian distribution with $\sigma = 120\,\mu\text{m}$.
 Figure~\ref{fig:particles} shows the resulting energy modulation at the resonance wavelength of 100~$\mu$m after U1.
 Here, the FWHM of the electron bunch is nearly three times the resonance wavelength, and the total slippage is 4 mm, it means more than 10 times of the FWHM of the electron bunch.
-For the present beam (\(E_0=\SI{50}{MeV}\), \(\sigma_\delta=0.002\)) and our simulated first-undulator modulation shows relative modulation is $A = \Delta E/E_0 = 3.1\times 10^{-4}$ or in other words, \(A_\sigma= \Delta E/\sigma_\delta = 0.153\).
-In the weak-modulation limit (\(A_\sigma<1\)), according to Eq.(\ref{eq:bunching}) maximizing the fundamental bunching after a dispersion section yields the well-known working point
+The segmented structure observed in the longitudinal phase space arises from the multi-slice formulation of time-dependent GENESIS.
+Since macroparticles are confined to individual slices and no global longitudinal phase continuity is imposed, energy-phase correlations appear discontinuous when multiple slices are combined in a single plot.